-On execution of the planning agreement and until it is registered on title, the landowner may be required to consent to the City lodging a caveat on the title of the relevant land.
+On execution of the planning agreement and until it is registered on title, the City may lodge a caveat on the title of the relevant land.

-The City will require the relevant registered landowner to consent to and procure the consent of any other prior registered interests to the registration of the planning agreement and the caveat.
+The City will require the relevant registered landowner to consent to and procure the consent of any other prior registered interests to the registration of the planning agreement.